DenisNavarro/rust_pocs/README.md

 POCs written in Rust
 ====================

-Currently, there are 2 POCs:
+Here are the POCs in the chronological order:

   - [`structured_concurrency`][] is adapted from [the code][] of the [Rust Book final project][], but has a few differences.
 Notably, it uses the structured concurrency paradigm.